 The next time the family met was on the 28th, for the first time in many weeks it was dry and a relatively warm 10 degrees.
 Sue had prepared a buffet lunch prior to attending a family tradition, a Pantomime.
 This year there was to be a minor change in that it wasn’t a true panto’, but a performance of ‘Swiss Family Robinson’.
 Ruth was staying with Jamie so joined us in our ‘end of Christmas‘ activity.
 After congregating at Willow Bank (dogs included) and grazing through Sue’s culinary preparations, we made our way to The Cube in Corby (fewer dogs).
 Though the theatre was by no means full, there was still plenty of atmosphere, with many of the laughs coming equally from the audience as well as the cast.
 Lots of fun and a welcome change from the usual format and a fitting finale to Yule Tide.

 That concluded the family’s Christmas entertainment for 2019.
 With a New Year to look forward to, I wonder what it has in store for us all.
 Certainly, a new family member is on the way for the Palmers (boy or girl?) and I don’t suppose for one moment that Brexit is finished with.
 However, it all depends on your point of view: ‘An optimist stays up until midnight to see the New Year in.
 A pessimist stays up to make sure the old year leaves.’

 – Bill Vaughan

 News Flash: Today (30th), Sarah had a scan and discovered that she is having a baby girl!
 The news was revealed by group video chat on Messenger.
-The date of birth is now the 27th May, but I am still sticking to my prediction of 2nd June.
+The date of birth is now the 27th of May, but I am still sticking to my prediction of the 2nd of June.